ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-13
+## 2024-11-18

-Tech exploration day
+Brainstorming new ideas

-> Code is poetry in motion.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*